Mechanical and Aerospace Engineering

-After successful completion of the general exam, the balance of the program is spent on dissertation research, teaching obligations, and additional courses.
+After successfully completing the general exam, the balance of the program is spent on dissertation research, teaching obligations, and additional courses.
 Candidates meet with their Ph.D. committee each year to review their research progress.

-The culmination of the Ph.D. program is the writing of a thesis on a research topic explored by the student and a presentation of this work in a final public oral examination.
-The thesis must contain significant and original contributions to the advancement of a field of knowledge.
+The culmination of the Ph.D. program is the writing of a dissertation on a research topic explored by the student and a presentation of this work in a final public oral examination.
+The dissertation must contain significant and original contributions to the advancement of a field of knowledge.
 Upon acceptance of the dissertation by the departmental faculty, candidates are admitted to the final public oral examination.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

-Candidates for the M.S.E. program complete seven courses and write an acceptable thesis.
+Candidates for the M.S.E. program complete eight courses for a grade.
+One of these courses may be MAE 503 Directed Research.
+Students are also expected to write an acceptable thesis.
 The thesis is central to the program and is considered an integral aspect of graduate education in the field.
 It is the culmination of prior training and research and is expected to address a realistic and important problem.
 The thesis must be presented in good literary form and be written in good English.
 The technical quality is also expected to be high and differs from that expected for the Ph.D. only in the quantity of material presented.
 The M.S.E. program typically covers two years.
 The number of master’s students admitted each year is limited.